HebiRobotics/QuickBuffers/README.md

 ## Acknowledgements

-The serialization and deserialization code is heavily based on Google's no longer supported `Protobuf-JavaNano` implementation.
-The Utf8 related methods were adapted from `Guava/Flatbuffers`.
+The serialization and deserialization code is heavily based on Google's never-really-released, and now no-longer-supported `Protobuf-JavaNano` implementation.
+The Utf8 related methods were adapted from `Guava/Protobuf-Java`.